 Fig 2.
 Ferdinand Bol, Judah and Tamar, 1644, oil on canvas, Museum of Fine Arts, Boston, inv.
-17.3268, Photograph ©2017 Museum of Fine Arts, Boston her three pledges.
-"And he said, what pledge shall I give thee?
-And she said, Thy signet, and thy bracelets, and thy staff that is in thine hand.
-And he gave it her, and came in unto her, and she conceived by him" (Genesis 38:18).
-When her pregnancy was discovered, Tamar was accused of harlotry and condemned, also by Judah, to death by burning.
+17.3268, Photograph ©2017 Museum of Fine Arts, Boston death by burning.
 Only when she came forth with the pledges did Judah admit his guilt and she was spared.
 The offspring produced by Tamar and her father-in-law were the twins Pharez and Zarah.

 The special meaning to Christianity of the story of Judah and Tamar lies in the fact that the "indecent relationship" between the two produced Pharez who, according to Matthew 1:3 (see also Luke 3:33), was a forefather of David and therefore an ancestor of Christ.
 Tamar thus appears in the genealogical tree as the progenitrix of the royal house from which-in addition to David and Solomon-Christ was born.
 Tamar's significance for the genealogy of Christ therefore explains her important role in patristic literature and later biblical exegesis.
 For example, Tamar is equated with the Church (ekklesia), which gave twins to Judah, son of the patriarch Jacob.
-In other readings, Judah's surrendering of his staff and signet to Tamar is interpreted as a reference to Christ, who gave the Church his treasures: the seal of faith and belief in the Cross.
-[1] Nonetheless, pictorial representations of the story of Judah and Tamar are rare in medieval art.
-[2] Even series of prints from the late Middle Ages and Renaissance that center on representations of men who were the victims of crafty women-and certainly Judah could count among them-do not include this couple.[3]
+In other readings, Judah's surrendering of his staff and signet to Tamar is interpreted as a reference to Christ, who gave the Church his treasures: the seal of faith and belief in the Cross.^[11] Nonetheless, pictorial representations of the story of Judah and Tamar are rare in medieval art.^[22] Even series of prints from the late Middle Ages and Renaissance that center on representations of men who were the victims of crafty women-and certainly Judah could count among them-do not include this couple.^[31]

 Of particular importance to the development of the theme in late medieval art are two series of prints by Maarten van Heemskerck (1498-1574).
 Each of the four etchings/engravings that comprise each set shows a different scene, with the depiction of the handing over of the pledges at the side of the road forming the prelude to the story.
-As early as 1532, Van Heemskerck had portrayed this episode in what was probably the earliest known large-format painting, which hung in Jagdschloss Grunewald in Berlin until 1945 but subsequently disappeared (fig 1).
-His painting contains certain motifs that find an echo in De Gelder's work: the proximity to the viewer of the figures, Tamar's seductive hand on her father-in-law's chin, and the slung legs of the couple, a motif that stresses the sexual nature of the encounter.
-Most of the examples produced in the Northern Netherlands in the seventeenth century also show the meeting of Judah and Tamar on the road and the handing over of the pledges (Genesis 38:14-18).
-These depictions, however, are mostly paintings with small figures, usually with a luxuriant landscape in the background.[8]
-Surprisingly, no firmly attributed representation of the theme is known by Rembrandt van Rijn (1606-69), with whom De Gelder studied.[9]
-Before De Gelder, the only Rembrandt pupil to treat this subject was Ferdinand Bol (1616-80), who produced a large painting with three-quarter-length figures in 1644 (fig 2).[10]
+[4] As early as 1532, Van Heemskerck had portrayed this episode in what was probably the earliest known large-format painting, which hung in Jagdschloss Grunewald in Berlin until 1945 but subsequently disappeared (fig 1).^[5] His painting contains certain motifs that find an echo in De Gelder's work: the proximity to the viewer of the figures, Tamar's seductive hand on her father-in-law's chin, and the slung legs of the couple, a motif that stresses the sexual nature of the encounter.
+[6] Most of the examples produced in the Northern Netherlands in the seventeenth century also show the meeting of Judah and Tamar on the road and the handing over of the pledges (Genesis 38:14-18).^[7] These depictions, however, are mostly paintings with small figures, usually with a luxuriant landscape in the background.
+[8] Surprisingly, no firmly attributed representation of the theme is known by Rembrandt van Rijn (1606-69), with whom De Gelder studied.
+[9] Before De Gelder, the only Rembrandt pupil to treat this subject was Ferdinand Bol (1616-80), who produced a large painting with three-quarter-length figures in 1644 (fig 2).^[10]